Stadttheater Konstanz: Theatre History

 In 1852, the building was converted into a theatre.
-In the 1930's, its exterior was also changed by the installation of a stage tower; the current shape of the auditorium was also created during this conversion.
+In the 1930s, its exterior was also changed by the installation of a stage tower; the current shape of the auditorium was also created during this conversion.

-After the Second World War, the theatre was re-established for the 1948-1949 season.
+After the Second World War, the theatre was re-established for the 1948–1949 season.

 In April 1989, the decision was made to establish a children's and youth theatre section in the municipal theatre, and in May 1990 this was accomplished.
 The repertoire changed over time.

 The repertoire changed over time.
 There were plays about church history and about Christian martyrs in the Jesuit era.
 Further comedies in the 18th century, plays about Napoleon and plays with happy endings in the 19th century.
 In the 1920s, comic plays and musical theatre were preferred.
 National socialist plays predominated during the Nazi period.
 Musical plays and performances calling for discussion have been offered by the city of Konstanz since it was commissioned in 1952.

 Venues

 In addition to the actual municipal theatre building with 400 audience seats, the Theatre of Konstanz today also uses the "Spiegelhalle", a former goods hall at Konstanz's main railway station, for its productions, especially for experimental and young theatre (for up to 200 spectators).
 When it was converted into the "Spiegelhalle", a glazed foyer was added, which is used for smaller events.
 Before the move to the Spiegelhalle, the Young Theatre's performances took place in an old engine shed.

 There is also a small studio stage in the theatre's administration and workshop building.
 This workshop stage seats up to 120 people.
-A figure and puppet theatre with up to seven productions per season was introduced on the workshop stage for the 2009-2010 season.
+A figure and puppet theatre with up to seven productions per season was introduced on the workshop stage for the 2009–2010 season.
 The theatre's summer theatre is regularly staged on the other side of Lake Constance.

 After the end of each season in July, the ensemble regularly gives guest performances with its summer theatre on the other side of Lake Constance: in the former Capuchin church in Überlingen (formerly in Meersburg).
 The theatre is located on the other side of Lake Constance.